-The booklet 'What to do if you're worried a child is being abused' 2015 and Part One of Keeping Children Safe in Education 2016 (in document holder on Staffroom wall.)
+The booklet 'What to do if you're worried a child is being abused' 2015 and Part One of Keeping Children Safe in Education 2015 (is available on the staff notice board under safeguarding.)

 New staff and governors will receive an induction in safeguarding which includes the school's child protection policy, details for the DSL, reporting and recording arrangements specific to the school, dates of their last training, the staff code of conduct and the whistleblowing policy.
 Staff will sign to say they have received this and understood.